initialcommit-com/git-sim/tests/README.md

 The differences across OSes is even greater.
 I believe this may have something to do with which fonts are available on each system.

-This is dealt with by having Windows-specific reference files.
+This is dealt with by having Windows-specific reference files and by using Courier New as the font for all test reference images.